Ngineer101/minimalizt/src/content/blog/what-I-learnt-leading-cross-functional-team.md

 ## Final Thoughts

-As a first-time lead three years ago, I felt pressured to always have everything under control and never make mistakes.
+As a first-time lead three years ago, I felt pressured to always have EVERYTHING under control and NEVER make mistakes.
 I put a lot of pressure on myself to be "perfect" (whatever that means), but I soon realized that's a fool's errand.
 It's okay to not know everything all the time.
 What's important is to surround yourself with the right people, keep learning and growing, and be open to constructive change.
 The rest will follow.